CrateTools/Crate/README.md

 #

 # CRATE V2.0 FOR ☢️NUKE17 COMING SOON

+#

 Screenshots Soon

+Note: Crate V2.0 is a major update both for it´s interface, functions, engines and code.
+It works very different compared to V1.1., a clean install is needed.

+New studio professional tools, Curators vs Visitors access, user read and write privileges, user interface privileges according to role.

+Library objects vs storage tiers it allows to have the thumbnails and animated previews on a separate cache.
+You might choose to locate the cache over ssd/nvme disk and the raw elements on an array or high capacity disk.

+Ee are working to build a first solid foundation to grow in the long term and allow users to iterate their versions easily.

+#

 Crate is the first 3D browser for Nuke that generates thumbnails from geometry and gaussian splats automatically for you.